Shivam-Mishra-0/BridgeLabz-Training/README.md

   - do-while loop
 - Used `break` and `continue` statements.
 - Solved logical problems such as:
-  - Factorial calculation
+  - Factorial
-  - Sum of Natural numbers
+  - Prime number check
 - Committed and pushed solutions to the repository.

 🔗 **Code Link:**